Secure CheckoutPersonal information is secured with SSL technology.

 The Advances in Inorganic Chemistry series presents timely and informative summaries of the current progress in a variety of subject areas within inorganic chemistry ranging from bio-inorganic to solid state studies.
 This acclaimed serial features reviews written by experts in the area and is an indispensable reference to advanced researchers.
 Each volume of Advances in Inorganic Chemistry contains an index, and each chapter is fully referenced.

 For organic and inorganic chemists.
 Also for physical chemists and biochemists.

 - 8th July 2003

-- ISBN: 978-0-12-023654-1
+- Hardcover ISBN:

-"These...volumes continue the tradition of representing timely summaries of the current state of understanding on a wide variety of 'special topics'..." -JOURNAL OF THE AMERICAN CHEMICAL SOCIETY
+"These...volumes continue the tradition of representing timely summaries of the current state of understanding on a wide variety of 'special topics'..." --JOURNAL OF THE AMERICAN CHEMICAL SOCIETY